VCSTDN2024/wede5020-part-1-assignment-1-Kaamilah-vc/README.md

 I added meta tags for description and keywords, structured content with heading tags, and optimized image filenames and alt attributes.
 I created a clean URL structure, added internal links between pages, and built both robots.txt and sitemap.xml files to help search engines understand and index the site more effectively.

 •   **Optimized Performance**

 I resized and compressed images to improve loading speed without compromising quality.
 I tested the site across multiple screen sizes using browser developer tools, making sure it looks and feels consistent on desktop, tablet, and mobile.

+•  **Added Social Media Integration**

+I included real social media links (TikTok, Instagram, Facebook) in the contact section and footer.
+These icons are styled with hover effects and open in new tabs, helping users connect with MozaGlow across platforms while keeping the browsing experience smooth and professional.